-The Department of Vehicle and Drivers’ Licensing conducts these transactions daily and will be more than happy to assist you with any query you may have regarding this process.
+The Department of Vehicle and Drivers’ Licensing conducts these transaction daily and will be more than happy to assist you with any query you may have regarding this process.

 Our Licensing Officers are trained to exercise extra due diligence during these transactions.
-Therefore, when carrying out this type of transaction, we ask that all of the necessary documentation be provided to avoid unnecessary delays.
+Therefore, when carrying out this type of transaction we ask that all of the necessary documentation is provided to avoid unnecessary delays.

 - All outstanding licensing fees, if any, are paid.
 The DVDL will not execute the transfer until all such fees are settled.

 - Sign on the line!
 It is important to place your signature where required on the Certificate of Vehicle Licence and Roadworthiness (log book).
-Refer to section C (notification of changes to register), or on the transfer of ownership form.
+Refer to Section C (notification of changes to register), or on a transfer of ownership form.

 Are you purchasing from a private individual a vehicle already registered in the Cayman Islands?
 If so, here are a few points to take into consideration.